cunger/escape-velocity/content/docs/transport.md

 Transfer can be due to:

-* convection (transport by a flowing fluid, where the flow can be due to an external force, for example, or an internal difference in temperature or density)
+* convection (transport by a flowing fluid, where the flow can be due to an external force or an internal difference in temperature or density)
-* conduction (transfer by collision of particles in fluids)
+* conduction (transfer of heat by collision of particles in fluids)
 * radiation (transfer of heat by means of wave motion in space)

 # Flux and flow